The Delicious Spoon

 • Vegan yogurt – Totally optional and any yogurt will do… it doesn’t have to be vegan unless of course, you are vegan.

-Add the almond milk or whatever milk you plan to use, vanilla and maple syrup.
+2. Add the almond milk or whatever milk you plan to use vanilla and maple syrup.
 Mix well.
 It should turn a nice pink colour because of the beetroot powder.

-Let it sit for about 5 minutes.
+1. Let it sit for about 5 minutes.
 When chia seeds are added to liquid after a few minutes the outside membrane expands and turns jelly-like.
-This is what gives the chia pudding it’s smooth pudding like texture.
+This is what gives the chia pudding its smooth pudding-like texture.

-After a few minutes give those chia seeds another stir.
-Using a fork to stir them up work best because it acts like a little whisk to lift the chia seeds from the bottom of the bowl and disperse them better which avoids clumping.
+2. After a few minutes give those chia seeds another stir.
+Using a fork to stir them up works best because it acts like a little whisk to lift the chia seeds from the bottom of the bowl and disperse them better which avoids clumping.

 What is beetroot powder?